Oral contraceptive pill: Female

+Side effects

-Breast cancer: there are studies showing higher risk of breast cancer among current users of hormonal contraceptives (especially oral contraceptive pills) compared to non-users.
-This study also specifically mentioned that it is the Oestrogen that plays the role regarding the development of breast cancer, while the role for progestin is still unclear.
+Breast cancer: studies show a higher risk of breast cancer among active users of hormonal contraceptives (especially oral contraceptive pills) compared to non-users.
+This study also specifically mentioned that it is the estrogen that plays the role regarding the development of breast cancer, while the role for progestin is still unclear.

 Stroke: stroke is considered another side-effect for hormonal contraceptives and more importantly oral contraceptives, more importantly in the first year of use.

-Depression: evidence shows that use of oral contraceptives mainly during the first 2 years will increase the risk of depression.
-Although the risk is declining with continuation, there is still a higher risk of depression among ever users and non-users of oral contraceptives.
+Depression: Evidence shows that use of oral contraceptives is associated with an increase in the risk of depression.
+Although the risk declines with continuation, there is still a higher risk of depression among ever users and non-users of oral contraceptives.